abaltuta/oyc/README.md

 - package as a ES Module
 - support attributes beginning with both `oyc` and `data-oyc`
 - NO IE 11 Support

+# Non-goals
+- 100% test coverage
+- Actually useful software - this is for educational/recreational purposes